 Looking for another coffee maker, perhaps one which makes several cups of coffee?
 Check out our best coffee makers guide for more top picks.

 It's no surprise Keurig's single-serve coffee makers do not disappoint.
 Let's just say we've found the highly customizable and sleek K-Supreme Plus Coffee Maker a cut above the rest.
-Like all Keurigs, the K-Supreme Plus Coffee Maker uses K-Cup pods, which offers a dizzying array of coffee options, as well as specialty tea or hot chocolate options too.
+Like the best Keurig coffee makers, the K-Supreme Plus Coffee Maker uses K-Cup pods, which offer a dizzying array of coffee options, as well as specialty tea or hot chocolate options too.

 A simple brewing system with options